 4. Know your competitors.

-5. Don’t be afraid to participate at startup competitions, your future investor might be sitting in the audience.
+5. Don’t be afraid to participate in startup competitions, your future investor might be sitting in the audience.

 What have you learned from pitching your business?